 - You can use other brands and shades of green and orange food dye.
 Just know that it might look different than these if you do as all dyes are not made equal.

 - It’s important the cinnamon rolls cool before adding the icing or it will thin it out and the colors will be dull and not as visible, ruining the look of the cinnamon rolls.

 - You have to use the toothpicks or the stems won’t appear.
 When baking, without the toothpick, the rolls will just form back into place.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-With so few ingredients required to make the best and most easy pumpkin shaped cinnamon rolls, this recipe is a keeper.
-Homemade pumpkin treats are a favourite around the time of Halloween or in fact just during fall.
-These autumn cinnamon rolls are definitely going to impress everyone!
+With so few ingredients required to make the best and most easy pumpkin cinnamon roll shapes, this recipe is a keeper.
+Homemade pumpkin treats like these Halloween cinnamon rolls are a favourite around the time of Halloween or in fact just during fall.
+These autumn cinnamon rolls are definitely going to impress the entire family!

 Other Recipes You Might Like

 Bella Bucchiotti is a storyteller, food lover, dog mom and adventure seeker living on the Pacific coast.
 She shares her passion for food, dogs, fitness, adventures, travel and philanthropy, in hopes of encouraging followers to run the extra mile, try new recipes, visit unfamiliar places and stand for a cause.
 Bella lives with Type 1 Diabetes and Celiac Disease.